 You might already know this from the nature of my website: my trusty radar detectors keep me away from those annoying violation tickets.
 But I admit, they can get too hot in the eyes of traffic enforcers.
 Some states even have stricter rules in owning radar detectors, so just having them mounted in your windshield can get you in trouble.
 So what easy way to get around this?

 Top Undercover Radar Detectors

-Everything you would want from a radar detector is in the Whistler PRO-3700: it has a wide and 360-degree detection range, can identify and shield you from different radar bands, has mechanisms to lessen false alerts, and has an alert priority feature.
-But there are also a few things that make it standout: you have the option for Spanish as the device’s language, there is more than one way to install it to maximize its features, and Whistler gives a five-year warranty, which is not offered often for equipment of this kind.
+There is also an Auto-Quiet function, which essentially is the same as Escort’s AutoMute and adjusts sensitivity based on the speed of the vehicle, as well as an alert priority feature.
+There are a few more things that make it stand out: you have the option for Spanish for the device’s main language, there is more than one way to install it to maximize its features, and Whistler gives a five-year warranty, which is not often offered for equipment of this kind.